TxMQ/exo2-core/docs/JSONConfig.md

-Configuring Exo Using a Configuration File
+Configuring Aviator Using a Configuration File
 ==========================================

 You can configure the framework for your application using a configuration file in JSON format.
-All aspects of Exo can be configured using JSON.
+All aspects of Aviator can be configured using JSON.
 The biggest advantage to doing so is that you can easily use different configuration files for different deployment options, e.g. local, docker, development, production, etc.

 ## Initializing the Framework Using a Configuration File

-Initializing Exo using a configuration file is a one-line operation:
+Initializing Aviator using a configuration file is a one-line operation:

 ```java
 ExoPlatformLocator.initFromConfig(platform, "path/to/exo-config.json");